dougeby/IntuneDocs/intune/certificates-scep-configure.md

    - Use the *Certificate Templates* snap-in to create a new custom template.
    - Copy an existing template (like the User template) and then update the copy to use as the NDES template.

-   Configure the following settings on the specified tabs of this template:
+2. Configure the following settings on the specified tabs of the template:
    - **General**:
      - Un-check **Publish certificate in Active Directory**.
      - Specify a friendly **Template display name** so you can identify this template later.